English

 If you can only do one thing today, let it be this:

-- Know that you are stronger than you think
+• Know that you are far stronger than your current thoughts tell you.

 This Week's Focus